mosharky/ModedMinecraf/mod_data/README.md

 - `structure_swapper` - Used for swapping blocks on a per-structure basis.
 The key can be a string or a regex string that point to where the structure **.nbt file** is, not the actual structure (this is different from the structure path you'll see in-game with `/locate structure`)
 - `state_swapper` - For mapping a block with a specific blockstate to a different block with a specific blockstate.
 This uses the same format as the Block Swap mod.

 Highly recommend that you check [how I used it](https://github.com/mosharky/ModedMinecraf/blob/dev/minecraft/kubejs/config/swaps.json).
-I filled my `swaps.json` with KubeJS scripts.
+I filled my `swaps.json` with KubeJS scripts; check my startup scripts.

 #### Script loop
 This script loops through every mod/datapack file (`.jar` or `.zip`) found in (with this order/priority):